AxolotiAxoloti

 When a full CRM makes sense

-Full CRMs are built for 10+ person teams with structured sales processes, marketing automation needs, and advanced reporting requirements.
+Full CRMs are built for teams of 10 and up, with structured sales processes, marketing automation needs, and advanced reporting requirements.

 If you're solo or on a small team (2-5 people), a focused follow-up tool will make you more money than a poorly configured Salesforce or HubSpot.
 Because you'll actually use it.
 Every day.